zynksoftware/Zynk-Workflow/_docs/Sage-50-UK-Connector/Using-ODBC-driver-with-Microsoft-Office-applications.md

 ## To use the ODBC driver to link your Sage 50 Accounts data to Microsoft Excel.
 1. Start Microsoft Excel from Windows.

-2. Open the Data menu from the MicrosoftÂ® Excel menu bar and choose the Get External Data option.
+2. Open the Data menu from the Microsoft Excel menu bar and choose the Get External Data option.

 - *If the option is not visible, open the Tools menu and then choose the Add-Ins option.
 In the Add-Ins window, if the MS Query Add-In check box is de-selected, you should check your Excel/Office installation.*
 - *If the MSQuery Add-Ins option is not available you must install it.
-For further information about this see your MicrosoftÂ® Excel help.*
+For further information about this see your Microsoft Excel help.*

 3. Choose Create New Query.